 That's high praise, y'all.

-These baked oatmeal cups are based on my Creamsicle Overnight Oats, and they're adding some sweet-tart variety to our mornings.
+These baked oatmeal cups are based on my creamsicle overnight oats, and they're adding some sweet-tart variety to our mornings.

 They use mostly pantry ingredients, so they're perfect for those times between grocery shopping when you want something healthy, hearty, and delicious.